 |16.5.2||Proportion of businesses that had at least one contact with a public official and that paid a bribe to a public official, or were asked for a bribe by those public officials during the previous 12 months|

-Only indicator 16.5.2 has data at the global and regional levels.
-It shows that 16% of businesses have experienced at least one bribe request in the past 12 months.
-The data is based on surveys undertaken between 2006-2021 in 145 countries.
+Only indicator 16.5.2 has data at global and regional levels.
+Based on surveys undertaken between 2006-2021 in 145 countries, 16% of businesses report that have experienced at least one bribe request in the past 12 months.
+The highest share is in Eastern and South-Eastern Asia where almost 1 of 3 business report receiving such requests.

-Insufficient data are available for analysis of Nordic countries.
+Insufficient data available for analysis of progress in the Nordic countries.

 Develop effective, accountable and transparent institutions at all levels